liflab/beepbeep-3-book/pre-markdown/README.md

 We can also notice that the online version of the code is sometimes interspersed with comment lines that are absent from the book examples.
 This is done to improve the legibility of the examples, given that they are already discussed at length in the text itself.

 At the end of each main section, a few coding exercises are also suggested.
 These exercises require the creation of chains of processors performing specific tasks.
 Writing an exercise all by yourself, and moving on to the next one, would be a bit pointless.
-It is possible to determine whether or not exercises have been done correctly by testing them into a self-grading program called the **tutor**.
+It is possible to determine whether exercises have been done correctly by testing them into a self-grading program called the **tutor**.

 The program can be downloaded from [https://github.com/liflab/beepbeep-3-tutor](https://github.com/liflab/beepbeep-3-tutor).
 It comes in the form of a single file, called `beepbeep-3-tutor.jar`, which can be integrated in a project like all the other JARs mentioned earlier.
 This library exposes an object called <!--\index{tutor} \texttt{Tutor}-->`Tutor`<!--/i-->.
 All exercises in the book have a unique name; for example, exercise number 2 of Chapter 2 is called `C2E2`.
 There exist tutor instances for many exercises; you can get the instance of your choice through `Tutor`'s static method `get()`.
 If a tutor does not exist for an exercise, an exception will be thrown.
 (At the time of this writing, the tutor is still a work in progress.)